osohq/oso/docs/content/any/getting-started/application/enforce/index.md

 repository.

 {{< literalInclude
-    path="examples/add-to-your-application/python/app/routes.py"
+    dynPath="routePath"
+    fallback="garbo"
     from="docs: begin-show-route"
     to="docs: end-show-route"
     >}}

 The user and repository parameters are {{% lang %}} objects.
-Oso knows about fields & methods on Python objects, and their types, so you can access this data directly from your policy.
+Oso knows about fields & methods on {{% lang %}} objects, and their types, so you can access this data directly from your policy.
 You used the roles property of the user object in the [`has_role` implementation]({{< ref "model#giving-your-users-roles" >}}).